Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Introduction

 In dense astrophysical environments, neutrinos experience refractive effects due to other neutrinos with major implications on their flavor evolution~\cite{pantaleone1992dirac,pantaleone1992neutrino}.
 Because of this, the equations of motion of neutrinos acquire a nonlinear nature.
 The rich phenomenology of neutrino-neutrino refraction has been explored for a long time in the context of ``slow flavor conversion.''
 This type of flavor conversion has been dubbed slow, since the vacuum frequency $\omega=\Delta m^2/2E$ (with $\Delta m^2$ being the mass-squared difference and $E$ the neutrino energy) determines the characteristic flavor conversion scale together with the neutrino self-interaction strength $\mu=\sqrt{2} G_F n_\nu$ (with $G_F$ being the Fermi constant and $n_\nu$ the local density of neutrinos)~\cite{Duan:2006an,Duan:2010bg,Mirizzi:2015eza}.
 The equations of motion of neutrinos, in this context, formally resemble the ones of a gyroscopic pendulum~\cite{Hannestad:2006nj,Duan:2007mv,Raffelt:2011yb,Fogli:2007bk,Fogli:2008pt,Johns:2017oky}.
 More recently, it has been realized that flavor conversion can occur at higher rates, even in the absence of vacuum mixing (``fast flavor conversion'')~\cite{Sawyer:2005jk,Sawyer:2008zs}.
 In this case, the only characteristic scale entering the neutrino equations of motion is the neutrino self-interaction energy $\mu$~\cite{Chakraborty:2016yeg,Tamborra:2020cul,Richers:2022zug}.

 Fast flavor conversion is intrinsically a multi-angle phenomenon.
 A necessary condition for the existence of fast flavor instabilities is the existence of a zero-crossing in the angular distribution of the electron lepton number (ELN) of neutrinos~\cite{Chakraborty:2016lct,Izaguirre:2016gsx,Morinaga:2021vmc}.
-In analogy to the case of slow flavor conversion, for a homogeneous and axially symmetric neutrino system, one can show that the neutrino equations of motion are formally equivalent to the ones of a gyroscopic pendulum~\cite{Padilla-Gay:2021haz,Johns:2019izj}, where the depth of flavor conversion is linked to the real part of the eigenfrequency resulting from the linear normal-mode analysis~\cite{Padilla-Gay:2021haz}.
+As with the case of slow flavor conversion, for a homogeneous and axially symmetric neutrino system, one can show that the neutrino equations of motion are formally equivalent to the ones of a gyroscopic pendulum~\cite{Padilla-Gay:2021haz,Johns:2019izj,Fiorillo:2023hlk,Fiorillo:2023mze}, where the depth of flavor conversion is linked to the real part of the eigenfrequency resulting from the linear normal-mode analysis~\cite{Padilla-Gay:2021haz}.

-While fast flavor conversion can develop in the limit $\omega \rightarrow 0$, the flavor phenomenology can be altered by the vacuum frequency~\cite{Shalgar:2020xns,Shalgar:2021wlj,Shalgar:2021wlj}.
-Moreover, slow and fast flavor instabilities can co-exist in the neutrino decoupling region~\cite{Shalgar:2022rjj,Shalgar:2022lvv,Shalgar:2023aca}.
-These recent findings call for an improved understanding of the role of vacuum mixing in the development of fast flavor instabilities.
-The scope of this work is to explore the empirically observed interplay between $\omega$ and $\mu$.
+While fast flavor conversion can develop in the limit $\mu \gg \omega$, if an ELN angular zero-crossing is present, the flavor phenomenology can be altered by the vacuum frequency~\cite{Chakraborty:2019wxe,Airen:2018nvp,Zaizen:2021wwl,Shalgar:2020xns,Shalgar:2022rjj,Shalgar:2021wlj}.
+We show that it is possible to trigger a flavor instability in the absence of ELN crossing for large ratios of $\mu/\omega \sim \mathcal{O}(10^{5})$, according to the shape of the angular distribution.
+Even though such a flavor instability is induced by the vacuum term, it does not abide by the conventional understanding of the slow flavor instability, which is expected to be suppressed at very large densities~\cite{Esteban-Pretel:2008ovd,Esteban-Pretel:2007jwl,Chakraborty:2011nf}.